North Carolina

 Our home in the Tar Heel State

-Google is proud to call North Carolina home, with an office in Chapel Hill and with a data center in Lenoir keeping the Internet up and running
+Google is proud to call North Carolina home, with an office in Durham, and with a data center in Lenoir keeping the internet up and running

 “At Google, we are technology optimists.
 Not because we believe in technology, but because we believe in people.”